-Just remember, centerfire rifle scopes tend to be much heavier and bulkier than rimfire designed and the extra-mass and size can ruin the handling characteristics of your rifle.
-That includes bulk rimfire rifle scopes as well.
+Just remember, centerfire rifle scopes tend to be much heavier and bulkier than those designed for rimfires, and the extra-mass and size can ruin the handling characteristics of your rifle.
+That includes bulky rimfire rifle scopes as well.

 Although there is a ton of newer scopes on the market that are absolutely excellent and purpose designed for rimfire rifles, if you have an old rifle scope sitting around or if you love a centerfire scopes so much you want to use it on all your rifles, don’t hesitate.
 Just don’t sacrifice the handling and performance of your rifle by reusing an old or broken scope from a different gun.

 If you are looking for a cheap optic to go plinking with, or a high-performance rifle scope to compete in rimfire competitions and hunt, you have access to it nowadays with manufacturers putting out more options at higher qualities than any other time.